Please Wait!

 In the first instance contact your child's class teacher via Class Dojo, or by telephoning the school office on 01782 567750.

-The SENDCo (Miss Steele) and Acting Deputy Head (Mrs Alcock) again can be contacted via the school office.
+The SENDCo (Mrs Alcock) can be contacted via the school office.

 SENDIASS are a family partnership service who can support schools and parents of children with SEND - they can be contacted through the Staffordshire Connects website (link button on the school website) or they have a Facebook page and Twitter.